 This guidance now explicitly includes young parents and expectant parents.

 What advice and assistance we provide

-We provide advice and assistance if it’s needed for the rangatahi to achieve independence.
+We provide advice and assistance to help rangatahi to achieve independence.
 We provide:

 - advice and non-financial assistance, such as advice and assistance to improve their wellbeing and success in living independently

-- financial assistance — may be provided as long as all other options for meeting this need have been accessed and the financial assistance can’t be provided by another agency at the time it’s needed.
+- financial assistance — may be provided once all other options for meeting this need have been accessed and the financial assistance can't be provided by another agency at the time it's needed.

 Who is eligible

 Rangatahi who have not yet left the care or custody of the Oranga Tamariki chief executive will still have their need for support primarily provided by their allocated social worker.